openaustralia/morph/README.md

 * Email alerts for broken scrapers

 ### Dependencies
-Ruby 2.3.1, Docker, MySQL, SQLite 3, Redis, mitmproxy and Elasticsearch.
+Ruby 2.3.1, Docker, MySQL, SQLite 3, Redis, mitmproxy.
 (See below for more details about installing Docker)

 Development is supported on Linux and Mac OS X.